Module overview

 - Weekly lectures will provide an overview of the main issues arising in the module.

-- Weekly classes will supplement the lectures which will support student learning by providing opportunities for students to attempt, and gain feedback on, numerical and problem-solving exercises.
+- Weekly tutorials will supplement the lectures and support student learning by providing opportunities for students to attempt and gain feedback on numerical and problem-solving exercises.
 Students will also have the opportunity for both directed and non-directed independent reading.

 Type | Hours |